 - A percentage of trainee wages for up to six months of initial training. - Cost of providing custom classroom training at a New Mexico post-secondary public educational institution with a cap of \$6,000 per trainee.
-Reimbursement for classroom training is consistent with JTIP policy and ranges from fifty percent to seventy-five percent based on company location. - A percentage of intern wages for up to 640 1040 training hours.
+Reimbursement for classroom training is consistent with JTIP policy and ranges from fifty percent to seventy-five percent based on company location.

+A percentage of intern wages for up to 1040 training hours to be completed within the one-year project period.